Posted under Blog by Mike Davey - Content Marketing Specialist

 The best way to determine the right goals is to use a formal discovery process that illuminates what will change when you move to the cloud.
 There are many questions you must ask before you can truly know what your goals are.

 Moving even one application to the cloud may involve more people in your organization than is clear at first glance.

 Finally, what changes will need to be made to support the new cloud for maintenance environment?
 At the risk of repeating ourselves, a cloud implementation is not simply a hosted version of your on-premise solution.
 It may require different support.

 You should have goals set up before going to your implementation partner.
 Make sure to aim high.
 You may have to modify your goals after that discussion, but if you don’t ask for something you probably won’t get it.
 Go ahead and ask.

 A cloud implementation is an opportunity to enhance your current processes by instilling best practices, while also giving you the opportunity to streamline your processes for greater efficiency.
 For example, the data foundation and standardization/taxonomies are critical to a successful cloud implementation.
 They are also crucial for achieving ease of use for end-users and for the analytics necessary to make better business decisions.
 This is just one way in which you can use a cloud implementation as an opportunity to improve your processes.

 Preparing for a cloud for maintenance implementation is a good time to look at which of your processes are adding the most value for your customers.
-Moving to a cloud solution is about helping you and your team, but it is ultimately about adding value for the company’s clients.
+Moving to a cloud solution may be of great value to the and your organization’s , but it must ultimately be about adding value for the company’s clients.
 Looking at how your processes will improve is a necessary component of aligning your cloud implementation with the company’s overall vision.